parallaxsecond/parsec-book/src/getting_started/README.md

 - [Quickstart for Linux on x86](linux_x86.md): running Parsec with Mbed Crypto natively on your machine, the fastest
+- [Quickstart for openSUSE and SUSE](opensuse.md): running Parsec with the package from openSUSE and SUSE distributions
 - [Quickstart using a Docker container](docker.md): running a Docker container with all providers included, the most complete